 We’ve all seen those unnecessarily mean comments and personal attacks, in response to articles, videos, and social media posts.
 The faceless “trolls” behind them seem to get a kick out of humiliating people; just for voicing opinions or sharing content online.

 Often hidden from view on social media platforms, forums, or messaging apps, cyberbullying can be hard to spot.
 But that doesn’t mean it isn’t happening.
-According to anti-bullying organization, Bullying Statistics, more than 50% of adolescents have experienced cyberbullying in some form or other – and up to a quarter have been repeatedly bullied online.
+According to the anti-bullying organization Bullying Statistics, more than 50% of adolescents have experienced cyberbullying in some form, and up to a quarter have been repeatedly bullied online.

-And it’s just as damaging as school- or workplace harassment, hurting the victims emotionally and often leaving them too afraid to socialize or go to school.
-In more extreme cases it escalates into physical abuse and has sadly led to a number of suicides.
+And it’s just as damaging as a school- or workplace harassment, hurting the victims emotionally and often leaving them too afraid to socialize or go to school.
+In more extreme cases, it escalates into physical abuse and has sadly led to a number of suicides.

 As online marketplaces and classifieds sites increasingly chase community building, do they also have a responsibility for user actions on their platforms?
 How can they address the important issue of cyberbullying?